remexre/remexre.github.io/content/stm-in-ablec.md

 The commit operation is performed by `run_transaction` in the above example.
 If a conflict (e.g. another thread has written to variables we read from/write to) is detected, the transaction is *aborted* (rolled back) and *retried*.

-This gives the same speed characteristics as a hand-crafted lock-free data structure, without the complexity of implementing one.
+This gives the similar performance characteristics to a hand-crafted lock-free data structure, without the complexity of implementing one.
-With the algorithm described in [Transactional Locking II](http://dx.doi.org/10.1007/11864219_14), STM was benchmarked against mutexes, and resulted in an order-of-magnitude reduction in program run time in a benchmark.
+With the algorithm described in [Transactional Locking II](http://dx.doi.org/10.1007/11864219_14), STM was benchmarked against mutexes, and resulted in an order-of-magnitude reduction in program run time.

-# Implementing in ableC
+# Implementation

 ## `stm` Types

-TODO
+`stm<T>` types should have operators overloaded on them such that the dereference operator (unary `*`) will keep track of reads and writes as specified in TL2 (cited above).

 ## The `transaction` Type

-TODO

-## Ensuring Transaction Abortion
+Transactions are more complex; I'm not sure of the best way to implement them.
+Compiling transaction blocks to lambda-lifted functions or closures might work; making `transaction_t` a typedef for a function pointer would then work for cheap, copyable transactions.
+The translation for closures would need to be different from the existing [ableC-closure](https://github.com/melt-umn/ableC-closure)'s method, as to enable restartable transactions, it must be possible to roll back the environment to an earlier state.
+This could perhaps be done by copying the closed-over variables from the closure's saved environment to local variables at the start of the function.

+## Side Effects

 One tricky thing about this is then ensuring that all the code that runs in a transaction can be safely rolled back.
 To that end, it is usually necessary to prevent side effects to non-`stm` variables.
-In Haskell, this is simply a matter of using the `IO` monad to prevent side-effects other than reading from and writing to STM variables.
+In Haskell, this is simply a matter of not exposing the `IO` monad, to prevent side-effects other than reading from and writing to STM variables.

 In ableC, on the other hand, we can add a `pure` type qualifier to function types.
 This type qualifier is inferred for functions that are themselves composed of only `pure` function calls and pure operations (e.g. math operations), but can also be manually added (with the caveat that misannotating an impure function as pure will cause undefined behavior).

-Inside a `transaction` block, only `pure` functions can be called.
+Inside a `transaction` block, only `pure` functions should be able to be called.

-TODO

 ## Runtime Support

-TODO
+In theory, a full implementation of TL2 should be included in the runtime.
+Garbage collection (as needed in the ableC-closure extension) will also probably be needed.